 Or so we tried…

-The hot springs and thermal pools are located in the Elsey National Park, 1 hour South from Katherine, NT.
+The hot springs and thermal pools are located in the Elsey National Park, 1 hour South of Katherine, NT.
 Bitter Springs was named by a worker on the Overland Telegraph Line in 1871, after the bitter taste of the water.
 The area was later renamed Mataranka.

 For the Yangman and Mangarrayi people, Mataranka is part of a greater area called Korran.
-It was created by a red-tail black cockatoo spirits.
+It was created by red-tail black cockatoo spirits.

 Swimming is only allowed during the dry season.
 We were welcomed by a sign warning us of the potential presence of freshwater crocodiles.
 “They can become aggressive and cause injury if disturbed”.
 That’s a bit of an understatement, isn’t it?

 The water might be bitter but its colour is so naturally blue and clear that you could wonder if it was a man-made swimming pool in disguise.

 Unfortunately, we were not prepared to enjoy the experience to its fullest.
 It is preferable to have foam noodles as the water is deeper than head height and the current is strong.
 Nonetheless, I dipped my feet into the water… and it was HOT!
 Not warm.
 But hot!
 I felt like some pasta about to be cooked al dente!

 I guess we will have to come back another day, before the wet season, as it is a must-do of the region.

 It was time for us to head North towards Katherine, where we initially planned to spend the night.
 We were so impatient to reach our final destination that we drove straight to Darwin and called it a day.

 After all, now that we are proud Territorian, we have all the time in the world to explore this part of Australia that we call home.